 What happens when machines become more intelligent than humans?
 One view is that this event will be followed by an explosion to ever-greater levels of intelligence, as each generation of machines creates more intelligent machines in turn.
 This intelligence explosion is now often known as the ‘singularity’.

-American philosopher Daniel Dennett, however, doesn’t buy it.
-In the final chapter of his latest book, From Bacteria to Bach and Back, Dennett reflects on the role technology is playing and will come to play in our lives.
+In the final chapter of his book From Bacteria to Bach and Back, which features on my list of Dennett’s best books, Dennett reflects on the role technology is playing and will come to play in our lives.
 As he puts it:

 I am not worried about humanity creating a race of super-intelligent agents destined to enslave us, but that does not mean I am not worried.
 I see other, less dramatic, but much more likely, scenarios in the immediate future that are cause for concern and call for immediate action.